Chase-Percy/cpdev/content/project/big-balls-roll.md

 ### Physics Debug Renderer

-A debug renderer to show the Bounding boxes of the physics objects within the scene.
-A vector data structure was implemented so that debug data could be inserted dynamically without having to first check the number of collision bodies were in the scene.
+This debug renderer shows the Bounding boxes of the physics objects within the scene.
+A vector data structure was implemented so that debug data could be inserted dynamically without first checking the number of collision bodies in the scene.
 {{< spacer >}}
 {{< lazyimg src="/img/bbr/debug.png" >}}
 {{< spacer >}}